marc06210/istio-4-dummies/Readme.md

 Each folder contains a Readme.md file with instructions and a bit of explainations.

+Those tutorials do not make usage of the dashboards that are available when installing istio.
+You can use them to have a visual representation of what is happening live.
+The istio documentation on those dashboards are clear enough and then not covered here.

 # What you need to run the samples

 All the samples have been run on a local docker desktop installation with kubernetes enabled.